 The offering price of our common stock is higher than the net tangible book value per share of our common stock outstanding upon the completion of this offering.
-Accordingly, if you purchase common stock in this offering, you will experience immediate dilution of approximately \$5.87 in the net tangible book value per share of our common stock, assuming an initial public offering price of \$14.00, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Accordingly, if you purchase common stock in this offering, you will experience immediate dilution of approximately \$4.17 in the net tangible book value per share of our common stock, based on the initial public offering price of \$11.00.
 This means that investors that purchase shares of our common stock in this offering will pay a price per share that exceeds the per share net tangible book value of our assets.